JeffersonLab/clas12root/README.md

 Examples are given for running in interactive ROOT sessions and ROOT-Jupyter notebooks.

-## New : from version 1.9.0 an external hipo install is required before building clas12root
+## New : from version 1.9.0 an external `hipo` install is required before building clas12root

-We now use an external hipo4 repository.
-This must be pointed at with the environment variable `HIPO` when installing.
+We now use an external `hipo` repository.
+This must be pointed at with the environment variable `$HIPO` when installing.

-For convenience, the hipo4 source code is included here in `hipo_src/` as a submodule, and you may compile and install it with `./installHIPO`;
+For convenience, the `hipo` source code is included here in `hipo_src/` as a submodule, and you may compile and install it with `./installHIPO`;
 the default installation location is the top-level directory `hipo/`.

-You may get the most up to data hipo library from <https://github.com/gavalian/hipo>
+You may get the most up to date `hipo` source code from <https://github.com/gavalian/hipo>

 ## Clas12Banks and Clas12Root